nebneuron/combinatorial_codes/README.md

 ## Citation

-If you use this work or its underlying theory in your research, please cite the foundational paper:
+If you use this work or its underlying theory in your research, please cite the following paper:

 For BibTeX users:
 ```